harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

 ## Changes to This Privacy Policy

 We may update this privacy policy periodically to reflect:
-- Changes in MacSMug's functionality or features
+- Changes in SMugVault's functionality or features
 - Updates to applicable privacy laws and regulations
 - Improvements to our privacy practices and security measures